After missing deadline, DOJ says it may need a 'few more weeks' to finish releasing Epstein files

 Other records made public in recent days include a note from a federal prosecutor from January 2020 that said Trump had flown on the financier’s private plane more often than had been previously known and emails between Maxwell and someone who signs off with the initial “A.” They contain other references that suggest the writer was Britain’s former Prince Andrew.
 In one, “A” writes: “How’s LA?
 Have you found me some new inappropriate friends?”

-The senators' call Wednesday for an inspector general audit comes days after Minority Leader Chuck Schumer, D-N.Y., introduced a resolution that, if passed, would direct the Senate to file or join lawsuits aimed at forcing the Justice Department to comply with the disclosure and deadline requirements.
-In a statement, he called the staggered, heavily redacted release "a blatant cover-up.”
+The senators’ call Wednesday for an inspector general audit comes days after Schumer introduced a resolution that, if passed, would direct the Senate to file or join lawsuits aimed at forcing the Justice Department to comply with the disclosure and deadline requirements.
+In a statement, he called the staggered, heavily redacted release “a blatant cover-up.”

+Republican Sen. Lisa Murkowski of Alaska joined Sens.
+Richard Blumenthal, D-Conn. and Jeff Merkley, D-Ore., in leading the call for an inspector general audit.
+Others signing the letter were Democratic Sens.
+Amy Klobuchar of Minnesota., Adam Schiff of California, Dick Durbin of Illinois, Cory Booker and Andy Kim, both of New Jersey, Gary Peters of Michigan, Chris Van Hollen, of Maryland, Mazie Hirono, of Hawaii, and Sheldon Whitehouse of Rhode Island.

 Sisak reported from Lancaster, Pennsylvania.